 Kia Soul EV interior & comfort

-The Soul EV's interior is comfortable, spacious and has about the best infotainment system we've experienced in a non-premium car.
-The high-set driving position helps to enhance the sense that this is a small SUV rather than a chunky hatchback, although that’s a pretty fine line.
+The Kia Soul EV's interior is comfortable, spacious and has about the best infotainment system we've experienced in a non-premium electric car.
+The high-set driving position helps to enhance the sense that this is a small SUV rather than a raised-up hatchback, although it's a pretty fine line.

 Kia Soul EV dashboard

-The Soul EV’s dashboard is dominated by a 10-inch touchscreen, which you can read more about below.
+The Soul EV’s dashboard is dominated by a 10-inch touchscreen infotainment system, which you can read more about below.
 Otherwise, everything is easy to figure out, and looks classy enough thanks to gloss and metal-effect finishes as well as the funky-looking and simple-to-use rotary gear selector.

 Quite a few of the car’s functions are controlled from the steering wheel, which can be a bit confusing at first, but doesn’t take long to figure out thanks to a large colour digital readout that shows the menus and information you’re toggling through.

-Features including the head-up display (which is expected to be standard on UK cars) are adjusted in this way.
+Features including the head-up display (standard on UK cars) are adjusted in this way.
 Our main quibble is that some of the plastics feel pretty cheap, and the Soul seems to deserve a more imaginative interior design to match its 'statement' exterior styling.
+The steering wheel is also a bit shiny-feeling and lacks the 'squidgy' effect you get in some rivals.

 Equipment, options and accessories